hyhong-code/DevConnector/readme.md

 # DevConnector

-## Fullstack Social network platform for developers with CRUD functionalities.
+## Fullstack Social network platform for developers with CRUD functionalities and authentication.

 ### Front end built with React functional components with hooks, state management with redux and thunk.
-Backend built with node/express, mongoDB/mongoose, authentication with jsonwebtoken, bcryptjs, and express validator.
+Backend built with node/express, mongoDB/mongoose.
 Deployed on Heroku.

 ---